 - Attendance of one optometric meeting of the Resident's choosing

-- Presentation of a COPE-approved Grand Rounds lecture
+- Presentation of two COPE-approved Grand Rounds lectures

-- Submission of one peer reviewed abstract for a poster/presentation each year of the program
+- Submission of one abstract for a poster/presentation to AAO each year of the program

 - Completion of a publishable quality manuscript